peter-murray/node-hue-api/README.md

 The LightState has also been heavily enriched with convenience functions to make creating states a lot easier.

+The function `api.connect()` was removed from the library (as it really did nothing) and was just an alias to getting the configuration from the bridge to validate the connection values passed in.

 ## Philips Hue Resources